-Fellowes recognizes that the EU has established strict protections regarding the handling of EU Personal Data, including requirements to provide adequate protection for EU Personal Data transferred outside of the EU.
-To provide adequate protection for certain EU Personal Data about consumers, corporate customers, job applicants and employees received in the US, Fellowes has elected to self-certify to the EU-US Privacy Shield Framework administered by the US Department of Commerce (“Privacy Shield”).
-Fellowes adheres to the Privacy Shield Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement, and Liability.
+Fellowes recognizes that the EU and Switzerland have established strict protections regarding the handling of European Personal Data, including requirements to provide adequate protection for European Personal Data transferred outside of the EU.
+To provide adequate protection for certain European Personal Data about consumers, corporate customers, job applicants and employees received in the US, Fellowes has elected to self-certify to the EU-US and Swiss-US Privacy Shield Framework administered by the US Department of Commerce (“Privacy Shield”).
+Fellowes complies with the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework as set forth by the U.S. Department of Commerce at https://www.privacyshield.gov.

 Personal Data Collection and Use

-describes the categories of EU Personal Data that we may receive in the US as well as the purposes for which we use that EU Personal Data.
-Fellowes will only process EU Personal Data in ways that are compatible with the purpose that Fellowes collected it for, or for purposes the individual later authorizes.
-Before we use your EU Personal Data for a purpose that is materially different than the purpose we collected it for or that you later authorized, we will provide you with the opportunity to opt out.
-Fellowes maintains reasonable procedures to help ensure that EU Personal Data is reliable for its intended use, accurate, complete, and current.
+describes the categories of European Personal Data that we may receive in the US as well as the purposes for which we use that European Personal Data.
+Fellowes will only process European Personal Data in ways that are compatible with the purpose that Fellowes collected it for, or for purposes the individual later authorizes.
+Before we use your European Personal Data for a purpose that is materially different than the purpose we collected it for or that you later authorized, we will provide you with the opportunity to opt out.
+Fellowes maintains reasonable procedures to help ensure that European Personal Data is reliable for its intended use, accurate, complete, and current.

 Data Transfers to Third Parties